guardian/ssm-scala/README.md

   --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able ssh connection string - note: you must use 'eval' to execute this due to nested quoting
-  -x, --execute            Makes ssm behave like a single command (eg: `--raw` with automatic piping to the shell) -A, --agent              Use the local ssh agent to register the private key (and do not use -i); only bastion connections -a, --no-agent           Do not use the local ssh agent -b, --bastion <value>    Connect through the given bastion specified by its instance id; implies -A (use agent) unless followed by -a.
+  -x, --execute            [Deprecated - new default behaviour] Makes ssm behave like a single command (eg: `--raw` with automatic piping to the shell)
+  -d, --dryrun             Generate SSH command but do not execute (previous default behaviour) -A, --agent              Use the local ssh agent to register the private key (and do not use -i); only bastion connections -a, --no-agent           Do not use the local ssh agent -b, --bastion <value>    Connect through the given bastion specified by its instance id; implies -A (use agent) unless followed by -a.